Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Tourette syndrome, or Tourette’s, usually develops in early childhood.
-It often improves as you become an adult.
-TS is the most severe type of tic disorder.
+Tourette syndrome, or Tourette’s, usually starts in early childhood.
+Most of the time, tics become milder and occur less frequently in late adolescence and adulthood.
+Tourette syndrome is the most severe type of tic disorder.

-• Simple tics are quick, repeated movements that only involve a few muscle groups.
-Shoulder shrugging is a simple motor tic.
-Sniffing is a simple vocal tic.
+• Simple tics: Simple tics are quick, repeated movements that only involve a few muscle groups.
+Shoulder shrugging and throat clearing are simple vocal tics.

 Advertisement